top of page

 The mountain town of Buena Vista is just a 15-minute drive away, and the charming, slightly larger town of Salida is a 25-minute drive.

-Both towns offer a variety of local restaurants and shops, supermarkets and small grocers like the The Lettucehead Food Co. in Buena Vista and Natural Grocers in Salida.
+Both towns offer a variety of local restaurants and shops, supermarkets and small grocers like The Lettucehead Food Co. in Buena Vista and Natural Grocers in Salida.

 A few Buena Vista Dining options include these,